DFE-Digital/get-into-teaching-app/app/views/content/blog/the-fellowship-of-teachers.md

 Phil: I know a lot of people wrestle with the idea for a while, and think, do I take this step?
 There’s always something that could hold you back, but you've got to have the courage to make the jump.
 I promise the level of satisfaction is like nothing you’ll get in another job.
 I wake up every morning and want to get into school.

-Connect by email, text or phone to an experienced teacher to find out if teaching is for you.
-[Talk to an adviser](/teacher-training-advisers) and gain the confidence and motivation to take the next step.
+[Talk to an adviser](/teacher-training-advisers) to get free, one-to-one support on your journey into the classroom.
+All our advisers have years of teaching experience — chat by email, text or phone to find out if teaching is for you.